Education and learning in all its forms has the power to enable individuals, communities, institutions and society to change and transform.

 Throughout your degree, you’re expected to study for 1,200 hours per year.
 That’s based on 200 hours per 20 credit module.
 And it includes scheduled hours, time spent on placement and independent study.
 How this time’s divided among each of these varies each year and depends on the course and modules you study.

-6 reasons to study TESOL and Education Studies at Hull
+6 reasons to study Education Studies at Hull

 Your future prospects